-Our team in England works directly with our members throughout the country.
-We offer national and local support, with our practice support consultants, advice and mediation workers and independent support workers covering all regions.
-We provide a wide range of events, training, projects, consultancy, and support for foster carers and fostering services, all aimed at making foster care better for every child and every carer, every day.
+Our team in England works directly with our members and stakeholders throughout the country.
+We offer national and local support, with our membership officers, practice support consultants, advice and mediation workers and independent support workers covering all regions.
+We provide a wide range of events, training, projects, consultancy and support for foster carers and fostering services, as well as influencing and creating change locally and at the highest levels, all aimed at making foster care better for fostered children and the families that look after them.

 Practice support team